cutaway-security/IACS_STAR_Methodology/README.md

   - Production services interrupted and impacts other processes (7)
   - All production services completely lost (8)
   - Loss of process safety functionality (9)
-- **Loss of Accountability** - Are the threat agents' actions traceable to an individual?
+- **Loss of Accountability** - Are the threat actor actions traceable to an individual?
   - Central logging, Multifactor Authentication (MFA), and cameras (1)
   - Central logging, Multifactor Authentication (MFA), but no cameras (2)
   - Local logging, Multifactor Authentication (MFA), and cameras but no central logging (3)